Hallimede/ResumeMaker/README.md

 - Do not expose API keys

-  - Don't hardcode API keys in public repo.
+  - Don't hardcode API keys in public repo, use environment variables instead.

 ## Example